-Chapter C of the Budget Speech delivered by the Minister of Finance on 24 February 2021, under the heading “Curbing abuse in the ETI”, confirmed that certain taxpayers had devised schemes using training institutions to claim the employment tax incentive (“ETI”) for students, and brought an end to this abuse.
+Chapter C of the Budget Speech delivered by the Minister of Finance on the 24th of February 2021, under the heading “Curbing abuse in the ETI”, confirmed that certain taxpayers had devised schemes using training institutions to claim the employment tax incentive (“ETI”) for students.
+He then brought an end to this abuse.

 The ETI is aimed at encouraging employers to hire young and less experienced work seekers.
 If an employer is eligible to receive the employment tax incentive in respect of a qualifying employee, the employer may reduce its employees’ tax payable to the South African Revenue Services (“SARS”).
 The ETI came into effect on 1 January 2014 and ends on 28 February 2029, and is governed by the Employment Tax Incentive Act, No. 26 of 2013 (“ETI Act”).

-Although there are variations of ETI schemes, in substance they were marketed to employers and potential employees by specialised recruitment agencies (“Promoters”) as a programme in terms of which the individuals were “employed” by the participating employers (“Employers”) on a 12-24-month fixed term contract of employment but were subcontracted to another company (“Company A”) and trained by a training institution (“College X”).
+Although there are various ETI schemes, in substance they are all marketed to employers and potential employees by specialised recruitment agencies (“Promoters”) as a programme in terms of which the individuals are “employed” by the participating employers (“Employers”) on a 12-24-month fixed term contract of employment, but aresubcontracted to another company (“Company A”) and trained by a training institution (“College X”).
 The Employer would pay the “remuneration” to College X instead of to the individuals, and Company A would utilise the individuals for work and pay them a fixed sum of money each month.

 Participants in the schemes took the view that, since the definition of “remuneration” for employees’ tax purposes, refers to “amounts paid in cash or otherwise and whether or not in respect of services rendered”, the payment of the remuneration in the form of training, entitled the Employer to claim an ETI allowance each month for the individuals “employed”.

 The Employers included and reported the individuals as employees on their payrolls and claimed the ETI from SARS on a monthly basis.
-In essence, these “ghost employees” were used to round trip money between the Employer and the Promoter to create the framework for the required employment and payment of the individuals.
+In essence, these “ghost employees” were used to round trip money between the Employer and the Promoter, in order to create the framework for the required employment and payment of the individuals.

 These schemes seem to be undermining the purpose of the ETI, which was to incentivise genuine job creation.
 This may also prejudice those employers who are legitimately utilising the incentive in the manner intended by the legislation to create sustainable employment and develop the necessary skills.